Kongolan/TradeCraft/README.md

 Run through console to save the trade queue to the DB.
 It will be automatically executed on world save as well.

-    /tradecraft spawn <id> <profession>

-Spawn a custom Villager which can act as a shop keeper.
-Parameters: `<id>` is villager type, `<profession>` is a special profession defined in config (`CustomProfessions`), outside of default ones.
-If you need this Villager to stop moving and be invulnerable you’ll have to use vanilla’s [`/entitydata`](http://minecraft.gamepedia.com/Commands#entitydata).

 ## Configuration

 Refer to [`example.yml`](https://github.com/CoreNetwork/TradeCraft/blob/master/resources/example.yml) to learn how the plugin allows to edit trades.